kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 Thermometer settings can be found in Trail Sense Settings > Sensors > Thermometer.

 ### Source
-On most phones, you should use this historic temperature source as it will be more accurate.
+On most phones, you should use the historic temperature source as it will be more accurate.

 - **Historic** temperature is estimated from 30 years of historical data.
 It's usually accurate, but not during extreme weather.
 You can calibrate it if it's wrong for your location.
 - **Sensor** temperature is read from the phone's built-in thermometer.
 It's often inaccurate because it's affected by the phone's CPU and battery.
 You can calibrate it to improve its accuracy.
 If you power off your phone for a while, you will get a more accurate reading from the sensor.